jennyreddish/seshat/docs/source/team.rst

 - **Who am I?** A brief introduction to who you are.
 - **What can I help with?** A list of things you can help with.
-- **Administative privileges:** This is your access level on `seshat-db.com` which should be one of the following:
+- **Administrative privileges:** This is your access level on `seshat-db.com` which should be one of the following:

     - Seshat Admin
     - Research Assistant